 But while the core products in the Sonos family – Play:1, Play:3 and Play:5 wireless speakers, the Playbar and Beam soundbars, Playbase soundbase and Sub, plus the Sonos One smart speaker – all share the same DNA, it’s more than just price and size that distinguish each product.
 Your particular needs will determine which one(s) you should buy, and we’re here to help guide you on your way...

-Sonos's latest is a small soundbar (about 60% smaller than the Playbar) but delivers one of the best sound-for-pound performances we've heard from a product of its kind.
+Sonos's newest product is a small soundbar (about 60% smaller than the Playbar) that delivers one of the best sound-for-pound performances we've heard from a product of its kind.
 Chunky weight, clear dialogue and a rich, big-scale sound that belies its smaller size, and with all of Sonos's streaming features for just £399?
 Not bad at all.

-The Beam features four full-range drivers, three passive radiators and one tweeter, but the headline features are an HDMI ARC connection (finally!), Apple AirPlay 2 support, and integration of Alexa and Siri voice assistants when it's out in July.
+The Beam features four full-range drivers, three passive radiators and one tweeter, but the headline features are an HDMI ARC connection (finally!), Apple AirPlay 2 support, and integration of Alexa and Siri voice assistants.

 Why should you buy the Beam?

 The compact dimensions are ideal for those who can't fit the larger Playbar into their homes, and we've no doubt getting the full spectrum of Sonos's multi-room and streaming features for a more affordable price will be hugely popular.
 And it has HDMI.
 Also, it sounds great.